balajisivaganesan/weathergenerator/README.md

 Installtion Steps

 Just clone the maven repository.
-Then execute:
+Then within the folder execute:

 mvn package appassembler:assemble

 Once the build is complete, in the target/appassembler/bin folder, there is an executable called "weathersim.bat".
 Just run this in cmd prompt and the weather data gets simulated.
 The output is also written in a file which is in the same folder and that is called "weatheroutput.txt"

+Currently the size of the loop is 10.
+If this needs to be changed, update the constants Constants.LOOP_LIMIT to required values

 The output snapshot is given below